the4thdoctor/pg_chameleon/docs/configuration_file.rst

 * out_dir the directory where the csv files are dumped during the init_replica process if the copy mode is file.
 * sleep_loop seconds between a two replica batches.
 * on_error_replay specifies whether the replay process should ``exit`` or ``continue``  if any error during the replay happens.
 If ``continue`` is specified the offending tables are removed from the replica.
+* on_error_read specifies whether the read process should ``exit`` or ``continue``  if a connection error during the read process happens.
+If ``continue`` is specified the process emits a warning and waits for the connection to come back.
+If the parameter is omitted the default is ``exit`` which cause the replica process to stop with error.
 * type specifies the source database type.
 The system supports ``mysql`` or  ``pgsql``.
 See below for the pgsql limitations.

 PostgreSQL source type (EXPERIMENTAL)